 If you have played the very first Silent Hill, you will find that you are more familiar with the story for Silent Hill: Shattered Memories.
 This seventh instalment is not so much a remake, but more of a re-imagined version that plays differently from the rest of the series.

 The story begins like the first game where you play as Harry Mason.
 Harry wakes up from a car accident only to find his daughter, Cheryl, missing in a mysterious and creepy town called Silent Hill.
-The game’s story is told through a series of interactive cut scenes with a psychiatrist who asks you to do certain tasks, which then lead back into the game again.
+The game’s story is told through a series of interactive cutscenes with a psychiatrist who asks you to do certain tasks, which then lead back into the game again.
 However, depending on the choice you make on certain tasks, your gaming experience will change.
 No two players have the same experiences playing this game as the game shapes itself towards your personality.

 The game is split into two modes.
 The first is the regular search and puzzle mode.
 The second is where you do nothing but run for your life!
-During search and puzzle mode you control Harry using the nunchuk.
+During search and puzzle mode you control Harry using the Nunchuk.
 The Wii mote is used as a torch throughout the game allowing you to manoeuvre Harry by pointing to the far left or right.
-As most of the game in set in the dark, the torch becomes the most useful item in the game.
+As most of the game is set in the dark, the torch becomes the most useful item in the game.

 Silent Hill has a certain eerie and creepy feeling throughout the game.
-On occasion it can make you jump as you encounter situations as the speaker from your Wii mote gives off strange noises.
+On occasion, it can make you jump as you encounter situations as the speaker from your Wii mote gives off strange noises.
 The Wii mote is also used as a phone, so when you receive a call, you have to hold the Wii mote up to your ear and listen to whoever is calling you.
 The puzzles are like every other survival horror, but more motion based, making good use of the controller.
 Thankfully the developers have thought about the game’s mechanics, so there is no ‘waggle’ whatsoever.

 The second mode is when everything in the scene gradually turns into an icy nightmare (which looks surprisingly good for a Nintendo Wii game) and you run away from naked freaky looking creatures.
 This is where the game becomes very intense as you can do nothing but run from creatures that coincidently happen to be invulnerable.
-Like most games where you are granted a gun or at least a pipe with which to knock the enemy over the head, Silent Hill: Shattered Memories gives you nothing….
+Like most games where you are granted a gun or at least a pipe with which to knock the enemy over the head, Silent Hill: Shattered Memories gives you nothing…

 You run through doors and hide under beds, inside closets to escape the nightmare.
 If the freaky creatures manage to grab hold of you, they will try to pin you down which will end the game.
 The only way to release yourself from them is to make ‘throw like’ gestures.
 These work really well.
-Waggle play doesn’t work for these situations, so you will really have to throw your arms to get it to work in game.
+Waggle play doesn’t work for these situations, so you will really have to throw your arms to get it to work in the game.
 Once you have found the exit point of the nightmare the game jumps back into search and puzzle mode.

 I was very surprised to see a game like Silent Hill: Shattered Memories appear on the Wii.
-It’s one of the few games that actually tries to look realistic and despite the limitations of the hardware, I feel the developers really did a good job of it.
-The game is unfortunately really short, but can be replayed in different ways depending on the things you do in game.
+It’s one of the few games that actually try to look realistic and despite the limitations of the hardware, I feel the developers really did a good job of it.
+The game is unfortunately really short but can be replayed in different ways depending on the things you do in the game.
 The story is engaging and the nightmare sequences do have you at the edge of your seat.
 It’s just a shame it’s over too soon.

-Four out of five.
+4 out of 5.